MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 1. Open the group policy management editor and go to **Administrative Templates** > **Microsoft Edge** and then select **Control which apps cannot be opened in Microsoft Edge sidebar**.
 2. Select **Enabled**.
 3. Click **Show**.
 4. Enter the URLs or URL patterns of the sidebar app that you want to block.
-For more information about valid URL patterns, see [Filter format for URL list-based policies](https://go.microsoft.com/fwlink/?linkid=2095322).
+For more information about valid URL patterns, see [Filter format for URL list-based policies](/deployedge/edge-learnmore-ent-policy-url-patterns).
 5. Click **OK** when you're finished entering URLs.

 ![Use group policy to control which apps can't be opened in the sidebar.](media/microsoft-edge-sidebar/control-app-cannot-be-opened-sidebar.png)

 ## Block the Search app

+> [!NOTE]
+> This applies to Microsoft Edge 127 and later.

 The  Search app doesn't have a URL.
 You can only use the [ExtensionInstallBlockList](/deployedge/microsoft-edge-policies#extensioninstallblocklist) policy to control the Search app.